Disorganized attachment: What it is and how to heal

 • With access to therapy and self-help strategies, it’s possible to change your attachment style and develop healthier bonds with yourself and others.

-While people with a secure attachment style are more likely to feel safe and satisfied with their close relationships, having an insecure attachment style creates an increased risk for anxiety, low self-esteem, and relationship issues
+While people with a secure attachment style tend to feel safe and satisfied in relationships, insecure attachment styles like disorganized attachment can lead to anxiety disorders, low self-esteem, and ongoing relationship challenges.

 What is disorganized attachment?